ymatto/Station-Manager-2/README.md

 ## Introduction

 **Station Manager 2** is a system using Liquidsoap and Icecast that makes it easy to set up and operate fully automated netradio stations.
-Shows may be defined by folders of audio files, with shows scheduled to play at different times of day across the week.
+Shows may be defined by folders of audio files to be used as playlists, with shows scheduled to play at different times of day across the week.

-The main logic of Station Manager 2 is the `StationManager2.liq` Liquidsoap script file, which expects to be able to broadcast via an Icecast server.
+The main logic of Station Manager 2 is the `StationManager2.liq` Liquidsoap script file, which runs your playlist-based shows and expects to be able to output to an Icecast server for broadcast.

-The included `docker-compose.yml` and example json configuration files make it easy to start up an example station, including Icecast broadcast, which can then be modified to suit.
+The included `docker-compose.yml` makes it easy to start up an example station using dockerized Liquidsoap and Icecast.
+It makes use of the included example json configuration files, and example `icecast.xml`  including Icecast broadcast, which can then be modified to suit.
+Docker-based operation is recommended, but Station Manager 2 can also be configured for use with locally-installed Liquidsoap and Icecast.

 The included Text-To-Speech `TTS_server.rb` script can also be optionally used to enable automated voice synthesis for your station's DJ.
 This script must be run separately from the core docker compose setup.

+> [!NOTE]
+> Station Manager 2 is currently designed to work with Liquidsoap v2.3.0 and Icecast v2.4.4

 ## Running Station Manager 2